electron/electron/docs/api/session.md

 spell checker to correctly check their words you must call this API with an array of language codes.
 You can get the list of supported language codes with the `ses.availableSpellCheckerLanguages` property.

+#### `ses.getSpellCheckerLanguages()`

+Returns `String[]` asn array of language codes the spellchecker is enabled for.
+If this list is empty the spellchecker will fallback to using `en-US`.
+By default on launch if this setting is an empty list Electron will try to populate this setting with the current OS locale.
+This setting is persisted across restarts.

 #### `ses.setSpellCheckerDictionaryDownloadURL(url)`

 * `url` String - A base URL for Electron to download hunspell dictionaries from.